hxxdev/assembly_playground/README.md

 |YWORD| Also used only in NASM syntax, this refers to 256 bits in terms of size (i.e. the size of ymm register.)| - |
 | Pointers| On the x64 ISA, pointers are all 64-bit addresses.|
 -----------------------------------
-### Microsoft x64 Calling Convention
+### Microsoft x64 ABI

-###### What is calling convention?
+##### What is calling convention?
-- Strict guidelines that our assembly code must adhere to in order for the OS to be able to run our code.
+- Strict guidelines that our assembly code must adhere to when function is used, in order for the OS to be able to run our code.

 For x64 calling convention document, refer to [Microsoft Guide](https://learn.microsoft.com/en-us/cpp/build/x64-calling-convention).

-#### Alignment requirements
-Most data structures must be aligned to a specific boundary.
-For example, stack pointer `rsp` must be aligend to a 16-byte boundary.
-#### Function parameters and return values
+##### Function parameters and return values
 There are some rules that dictates how functions should be called and how they sould return their results.
-#### Integer arugments
+##### Integer arugments
 The first four integer arguments are passed in registers.
 Integer values are passed in left-to-right order in `rcx`, `rdx`, `r8` and `r9`.
 Arugments five or higher are passed on the stack.
+##### Alignment requirements
+Most data structures must be aligned to a specific boundary.
+For example, stack pointer `rsp` must be aligend to a 16-byte boundary.

 For example, let's assume we are calling the function `foo` defined below.
 ```C